Removal of Arsenic from Wells in Pennsylvania

 Drinking Water Standard

 Arsenic has a primary drinking water standard or MCL (maximum contaminant level) because it is known to cause health effects when present in drinking water.
 In 1975, the U.S. Environmental Protection Agency set a MCL for arsenic of 50 micrograms per liter (μg/L).
 Based upon new research on the health effects of arsenic, the EPA lowered the MCL to 10 μg/L or 0.01 mg/L in January 2001.
-In March 2001, the 1975 MCL was reestablished by EPA until additional health and toxicity studies are completed.

 How Common is Arsenic in Pennsylvania Groundwater

 The U.S. Geological Survey (USGS) recently collected water samples from 578 groundwater wells in 30 counties in Pennsylvania.
 Their water testing was concentrated in eastern and western Pennsylvania and is not necessarily representative of the entire state.
 Their results are summarized in Figure 1.
 Half of the wells that they tested did not contain any measurable arsenic.
 An additional 44% of the wells contained arsenic concentrations below 5 μg/L. A total of about 6% of the wells had arsenic concentrations in excess of the new MCL of 10 μg/L. The highest arsenic concentration measured was 24 μg/L.

 Figure 1.
 The frequency of occurrence of various arsenic concentrations in 578 wells in PA.
 Source: US Geological Survey